day50-dev/sidechat/README.md

 ### shell-hook.zsh
 A Zsh shell hook that intercepts user input before execution.
 It constructs a detailed prompt including system information and the user's input, sends this to an LLM, and replaces the user's input with the LLM's response.

-This is probably the most used tool of all of them.
-I use it probably 10-20 times a day. ffmpeg, ssh port forwarding, openssl certificate checking, jq stuff ... this one is indispensible
+ffmpeg, ssh port forwarding, openssl certificate checking, jq stuff ... this one is indispensible!
+Highly recommended!
 ![out](https://github.com/user-attachments/assets/01488c16-fb68-4fdb-a7ea-76e12499641d)

 ### shellwrap